By Bard Canning

 “Death, in itself, is nothing; but we fear, To be we know not what, we know not where.”

 Everyone eventually reaches the point in their lives where they become fully aware of the inevitability of their own death.
 It is at this point that they choose to either embrace the overwhelming significance of the realization or to recoil in horror.
-They may be tempted to abandon reason in favor of prescribed answers and short term comforts – such as spirituality, superstition or religion.
-Yet, what is the price that we pay when we allow fear and wish-thinking to warp our perception of reality?
-A very high one, in my opinion.

 “Sapiens” is Latin for “being wise” or “knowing”; coupled with the human genus it forms “Homo Sapiens”.
 Literally, we are the only animals that know - about ourselves and about the world around us.
 Surely the greatest gift of sentience is the ability to consider one’s own existence and mortality.
 I cannot think of anything more appalling than the thought of someone having lived and died without ever having considered the nature of their own existence.
 This is what fundamentally separates us from animals.
 This self-awareness is the crowning achievement of the human intellect; to neglect it is to abandon what makes us uniquely human.